PRACTICE AREA

 • The second visit is deemed “necessary” by the doctor, and

-• More than 3 days of absence is required because of the condition.
+• More than 3 days of absence are required because of the condition.

 If you meet these factors, your employer must grant you FMLA leave under the law.
 If they don’t, you can take legal action against your employer.